Technical architecture.

 Confidence tiers

-Early stage evidence with some corroboration or mechanistic support.
+A real early lead worth watching: some corroboration or mechanistic support.

 Category-specific minimum standards